algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 draft: false
 ---

-Applications to (Algo|Afro) Futures can be made by written or video submission.
-The call is open now until 23:59 on 14th March GMT.
-Applications submitted after this date will not be considered.
+Applications to (Algo|Afro) Futures closed on 23:59 on 14th March GMT.
+Thanks to all those that applied.
+We're hoping that the programme will run again in the future so please check back for further information.

 The questions to be answered are referenced below:

 1. Name